 Before you start using MarketPay services, make sure that you have performed the following steps:

-- Sign up for an Adyen test account at https://www.adyen.com/signup and contact Adyen Support Team to enable MarketPay services for it.
+- Sign up for an Adyen test account at https://www.adyen.com/signup and contact Support Team to enable MarketPay services for it.
+Adyen will provide you with credentials of a Marketplace web service user to connect to MarketPay API.

 For more information on prerequisite steps, refer to Getting started with Adyen.